PokeFusion Attention: A Lightweight Cross-Attention Mechanism for Style-Conditioned Image Generation: Experiments and Analysis

 \subsection{Dataset}

-We conduct experiments on the \textit{pokemon-blip-captions} dataset, which consists of 833 Pokémon-style character images paired with descriptive text prompts.
+We conduct experiments on the \textit{pokemon-blip-captions} dataset, which consists of 833 Pok\'emon-style character images paired with descriptive text prompts.
 The captions describe fine-grained visual attributes such as shape, pose, and color.
 The dataset provides a controlled benchmark for character-centric generation, where preserving global structure and style consistency is critical.
-All images are resized to $256 \times 256$ following the backbone's native resolution for training and evaluation.Figure~\ref{fig:dataset_category} summarizes the subject category distribution inferred from caption keywords, indicating a balanced coverage of common character types.
+All images are resized to $256 \times 256$ following the backbone's native resolution for training and evaluation.
+Fig.~\ref{fig:dataset_category} summarizes the subject category distribution inferred from caption keywords, indicating a balanced coverage of common character types.